Best Garage Bike Racks

 Ease of Use

 This freestanding rack can hold two bikes- one on top of the other- flush with the wall by the aid of adjustable arms that hold the bike by the frame.
-This design takes pressure off of the wheels and is beneficial to the bike for storage over longer periods of time.
+This design takes the pressure off of the wheels and is beneficial to the bike for storage over longer periods of time.
 Hanging a bike on the bottom rack is simple and only requires little effort.
 However, to hang a bike on the upper rack, users are going to need the aid of those killer thighs they have built over miles of long rides to help hoist their bike to the second rack.
-This rack can hold approximately 100 pounds, or 50 pounds per bike.
+This rack can hold approximately 100 pounds or 50 pounds per bike.

 Put that toolbox away, you won’t need it.
 This rack is freestanding and is able to be used right out of the box.
 However, if you are worried about the stand possibly falling forward, this model does include the necessary screws and anchors to anchor this rack to a wall for added stability.